Skip to main content

 Elastic IP and Network Interface

 To finalise the environment for the instances, an IP associated with Vodafone's network and an associated Elastic Network Interface (ENI) are necessary for the application server.
-The bastion host will have a public IP address, as per the last command executed.
+The bastion host will have a public IP address, so it does not require these elements

 Here are the commands for the Elastic IP: